Moods and autism spectrum disorder: what to expect

 - 5 is extremely angry, I’m going to explode like a volcano – for example, when someone deliberately rips up my work.

 Controlling emotions might mean sticking with a particular emotion (for example, staying happy), changing an unhelpful emotion, or moving from one emotion to another.

-Children with ASD can find this hard because they don’t always understand that an emotion is the result of something that happens to them.
+Children with autism spectrum disorder (ASD) can find this hard because they don’t always understand that an emotion is the result of something that happens to them.
 They can also have trouble telling different emotions apart.
 For example, your child might see all negative or unpleasant emotions as fear.

 The first step to controlling emotions is to understand why they happen and what they relate to.
 So your child needs to understand that emotions themselves are not bad or a problem.
 It’s when emotional responses are out of sync with an event or when they stay at a high level for too long that they can cause problems.